vikrav14/safeKids/mauzenfan/docs/REALTIME_API.md

 ### 1.2.
 Authentication & Connection

-- Authentication is handled via the standard Django session/token authentication used for the rest of the api_app.
+- Authentication is handled via the standard Django session/token authentication used for the rest of the API.
 The WebSocket connection request should include necessary authentication headers (e.g., cookies or a token in the query string if using `channels.auth.AuthMiddlewareStack` with custom token handling).
 - Upon successful connection, the server automatically subscribes the client to a user-specific notification group (e.g., `user_{user_id}_notifications`).
 Clients do not need to send explicit subscribe messages.

 ### 1.3.
 General Message Format (Server-to-Client)